 Peter is a part time Research Fellow at Curtin University’s Sustainability Policy Institute advancing the doctorate of sustainable development on the new UN Sustainable Development Goals.
 Previously he worked in UN Volunteers; the school of Sustainability at Murdoch University; in Nicaragua as a university lecturer and NGO environmental adviser; UN volunteers in Fiji; and Australian Volunteer International’s Perth office.
 Peter rejoined the OWC management committee in early 2015 and was elected deputy Convenor and was briefly the acting coordinator after the resignation of Jules Jamieson in May 2015.
 He has also done some OWC professional development sessions when regular OWC global education consultants were unavailable.

-Michael Perera -Treasurer
+Michael Perera (Treasurer)

-Michael has worked for over 30 years in the finance field having worked for publicly listed companies , small to medium enterprises and not-for -profit organisations.
-He Has has strong experience in management accounting, budgeting, and treasury matters as well as in corporate governance.
+Michael has worked for over 30 years in the finance field, having worked for publicly listed companies, small to medium enterprises, and not-for -profit organisations.
+He has extensive experience in management accounting, budgeting, and treasury matters as well as in corporate governance.
+Michael is also a Board Member of two other not-for-profits and is a member of the Australian Society of CPA’s.

-Lynne Butler – Coordinator
+Lynne Butler (OWC Coordinator)

 Paddy Cullen